Chalo1996/Mpesa_STK_API/USAGE.md

 - `CallBackURL` must be a **publicly reachable URL** that Safaricom can POST to.
 - Use the built-in callback endpoint: `POST /api/v1/ratiba/callback`.
 - Correlation: this app matches callbacks to orders primarily via `AccountReference`, so make it unique per standing order.
+- If your OAuth client is bound to a business, and that business has an active shortcode with `default_ratiba_callback_url` set, then `BusinessShortCode` and `CallBackURL` can be omitted.

 ```bash
 curl -X POST http://127.0.0.1:8000/api/v1/ratiba/create \